lsandini/cgmsim-www/docs/app/advanced.md

 # Advanced mode

-Advanced mode simulates the use of an insulin pump, providing users with the most comprehensive diabetes management experience.
-Because of this, it requires the definition of detailed basal profiles to accurately reflect the pump's continuous insulin delivery throughout the day.
+Advanced mode simulates the use of an **insulin pump**, providing users with the most comprehensive and customizable diabetes management experience available in the app.
+This mode is specifically designed for experienced users who require full control over their therapy and wish to take advantage of advanced features.
+Because Advanced mode replicates the continuous insulin delivery of a real pump, it requires the definition of detailed basal profiles, allowing users to set different basal rates throughout the day to match their individual needs and daily routines.

-It is designed for experienced users who require full control and advanced features for diabetes management.
-It builds on all the functionalities of [**Beginner**](beginner.md) and [**Intermediate**](intermediate.md) modes, and introduces the following advanced options:
+It builds on all the functionalities of [**Beginner**](beginner.md) and [**Intermediate**](intermediate.md) modes, and introduces a range of advanced options that offer maximum flexibility and precision.

 ## Insulin Pump Support

-You can manage insulin pump settings, including basal rates, bolus delivery, and pump suspensions.
+Within Advanced mode, users can manage all aspects of their insulin pump, including configuring basal rates, delivering boluses, and suspending pump activity when necessary.
+This level of control closely mirrors the experience of using a real insulin pump, making the simulation both realistic and practical for training or therapy planning.

 ![Pump interface](../img/basal_pump.png)

 ## Basal Profile Management

-You can configure detailed basal insulin profiles, allowing for different basal rates throughout the day.
-This is especially useful for users with insulin pumps.
+The ability to configure detailed basal insulin profiles is a core feature of Advanced mode.
+Users can define multiple basal rates for different times of the day, ensuring that insulin delivery is closely aligned with their physiological needs.
+This is particularly beneficial for those who experience varying insulin requirements due to activity, meals, or other factors.

 ![Basal pump profile](../img/basal_pump_profile.png)

 ## Temporary Basal Insulin

-Advanced mode allows you to set temporary basal rates for a specified duration, helping to manage situations like exercise or illness.
+Advanced mode also allows users to set temporary basal rates for a specified duration.
+This feature is invaluable for managing situations such as exercise, illness, or other events that temporarily alter insulin needs, providing an extra layer of adaptability and safety.

 ![Temporary basal](../img/basal_pump_temp.png)

-All features from [**Beginner**](beginner.md) and [**Intermediate**](intermediate.md) modes remain available in Advanced mode, providing maximum flexibility and control.
+All features from [**Beginner**](beginner.md) and [**Intermediate**](intermediate.md) modes remain available in Advanced mode, ensuring that users have access to the full spectrum of diabetes management tools as their experience and requirements grow.